Your DD Form 214:

 The Most Important Document You May Ever Receive

-Each service has a Discharge Review Board (DRB) that evaluates requests from former servicemembers who desire to have their separations upgraded.
+Each service has a Discharge Review Board (DRB) that evaluates requests from former servicemembers who desire to have their discharge upgraded.
 Normally, this applies to those who receive a General, Under Honorable Conditions, Other than Honorable, or Bad-Conduct Discharge.
 Those who receive a Dishonorable Discharge or Dismissal are not eligible to apply to the DRB.